Needlesslord/PaintWars_by_BrainDeadStudios/PaintWars/README.md

 All the data used (sprites, music, fx, etc), which are free to use, will be credited as well.

-There are several Parts in the code (Basic Code Structure, Render System with blit queue and Fonts with Text Bliting) that have been forked from DOLIME CORPORATION.
+There are several Parts in the code (Base Code Structure and Fonts with Text Bliting) that have been forked from DOLIME CORPORATION in an early stage of development.
-ALL code inside the disclaimer parts indicated in the code (Render System, Text Bltiting & UI Structure (Highly modified)  and core game structure belong to: [Dolime Corporation](https://github.com/Sanmopre/DOLIME-CORP-PROJECT-II)
+ALL code inside the disclaimer parts indicated in the code (Text Blititing & UI Base (Highly modified) and core game structure) belong to: [Dolime Corporation](https://github.com/Sanmopre/DOLIME-CORP-PROJECT-II)
 They are also developing and RTS and we encourage you to check it out!

 ### Disclaimer